Novice Race Series

 When does the Novice Race take place?

-The race takes place as the 3rd race on the last Saturday of the month at 2:30pm from September to June, culminating in a double points final medal race on the opening night of The Club Regatta.
+The race takes place as the 3rd race on the last Saturday of the month at 2:30pm from July to June (next year), culminating in a double points final medal race on the opening night of The Club Regatta.

 See the club calendar for up-to-date race event dates and details.